Camp Moshava of Wild Rose, WI’s Glossary

 Amphitheater

 Area with benches and a stage.
 Moshava has three amphitheaters, two upstairs and one downstairs.
 The amphitheater is a hot spot for shiurim and also a great place to play games like ‘nervous numbers’ or ‘make me laugh’.
-Check out this video of chanichot at the downstairs amphitheater.

 Apache Race